CSIRO-enviro-informatics/loci.cat/principles.md

 In the current version of Loc-I, ontologies have been developed for each geography, i.e. ASGS, Geofabric, G-NAF.
 More details on the Loc-I ontologies can be found here: http://locationindex.org/definitional.html

+Loc-I ontologies are modelled using the Web Ontology Language (OWL).
+This means data according to the ontologies is represented in Resource Description (RDF) formats, can be stored in an RDF triplestore (a form of graph database), be queried using the SPARQL query language and can be joined to any other data that is also presented according to any of the very many OWL models in RDF.

+OWL was chosen as the modelling system as there are numerous public OWL models in wide use of relevance to this project's domain (e.g. the Organization Ontology) and OWL models are specialisable, extensible, technically interoperable (with any other OWL models) and data made according to them can be presented online as Linked Data allowing human- and machine-access across institutions.

+## Linksets

 Linksets introduces a consistent way to access, analyse and use location data to support reliable and repeatable processes through automation and application of standards.
 Streamline data access and analysis provides faster and more accurate way to support a range of policy questions.
 Linking data together is a good way to extract inforamtiion from different sources.

+Loc-I Linksets are also modelled using the Web Ontology Language (OWL) and encoded in RDF.
+This provides direct integration with other RDF datasets and is aligned with the Loc-I ontologies.

 ## Linked Data Identifiers